PhysicalBit7/notes/docs/OOP/34_Multiway_Trees.md

 ## B-Trees

-* When storing data on secondary storage (such as a spinning-platter hard disk), the basic unit of storage is a .term[block].
+* When storing data on secondary storage (such as a spinning-platter hard disk), the basic unit of storage is a block].
 * Blocks tend to be rather large (in comparison to individual data values in memory).
 * It is inefficient to access the hard disk, so a data structure that makes efficient use of the disk block is desirable.